Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Oktober 2024 14.22.29 UTC
+- WIB: Rabu, 30 Oktober 2024 15.32.53 UTC
-- WITA: Rabu, 30 Oktober 2024 15.22.29 UTC
+- WITA: Rabu, 30 Oktober 2024 16.32.53 UTC
-- WIT: Rabu, 30 Oktober 2024 16.22.29 UTC
+- WIT: Rabu, 30 Oktober 2024 17.32.53 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: success
+Kategori: friendship